WWPR-FM: The Breakfast Club

 WWPR is the flagship station of the nationally syndicated The Breakfast Club morning show.
-It is hosted by Charlamagne tha God and DJ Envy.
+It is hosted by DJ Envy, Charlamagne tha God, Jess Hilarious, and Loren LoRosa.
 It debuted in December 2010 and grew to be one of the most popular morning programs in New York.
 The program is heard in dozens of other cities through Premiere Networks, co-owned with WWPR-FM.
 The Source, a hip-hop magazine, named The Breakfast Club the No. 1 radio program in the nation.

-Both personalities have experience in radio and television.
 DJ Envy is the host of MTV2 shows Sucker Free and The Week in Jams.
 Charlamagne Tha God is the co-host of MTV2's Guy Code and was a former co-host of The Wendy Williams Experience.